JasonMayberry/System/README.md

 # System
-This is a test location for my dot files.
+This is a test location for my .dot config files.